iandrosov/lwc-permission-navigator/README.md

     ```
     sfdx force:org:open
     ```
-1. In the new scratch org permission setts assign LWC Permission Navi to your system admin user account that grants access to teh app and tabs.
+1. In the new scratch org permission setts assign LWC Permission Navi to your system admin user account that grants access to the app and tabs.
 `sfdx force:user:permset:assign -n LWC_Permission_Navi`